Development of soybeans with enhanced nitrogen fixation capacity

 Development of new soybean varieties with the SEN1 gene:

-The underlying objective of our work is to achieve a low-carbon society.
+A major step toward addressing environmental issues The underlying objective of our work is to achieve a low-carbon society.

 In our lab, we create and study soybeans capable of enhanced nitrogen fixation, with the ultimate aim of helping achieve a low-carbon society.